Santosh Subramaniam: Soundtrack

 For the film's music and soundtrack, Raja renewed his association with Devi Sri Prasad, (Note: Raja and Devi Sri Prasad had previously worked together in Unakkum Enakkum.) who reused all used his tracks from the original film except for "Bommani Gesthe", which was replaced with "Yeppadi Iruntha En Manasu".
 Siddharth, the lead actor in the original, sang the number "Adada Adada Adada", making his debut as a playback singer in Tamil cinema.
 (Note: He had sung the Telugu version of the song in the original.)
-The audio of the film was released on 23 March 2008, three weeks before the film's release.

 Rediff.com rated the album 3 out of 5, and stated that "listening to Santosh Subramaniyam music really gives santhosham ".
 Karthik of Milliblog wrote that "Devi’s melodic streak gets the better of him in Uyire uyire – Sagar carrying this simple, mellow melody beautifully.
 And while Yeppadi irundha is catchy in the usual Devi sense".